STATEN ISLAND Expressive Language Disorder

 Language is the foundation for speaking, listening, reading, and writing.

-Our analysis will target where your child Pis having difficulty with his or her speech and language development.
-Pinpointing the underlying difficulties is critical for effective treatment.
-In addition to Languagerocessing Expressive & Receptive Therapy, we provide speech therapy for all ages.
+Our analysis will target where your child is having difficulty with his or her speech and language development.
+Pinpointing the underlying difficulties is critical for effective treatment.ย Learn what is the link betweenย executive functioningย and language.
+Download ourย Free What is Executive Functioning Pamphlet!

 Expressive language disorder